-Intarsia is closely related to wooden inlay and marquetry, in setting shaped stones and precious materials (mother-of-pearl) into patterns.
+It closely relates intarsia to wooden inlay and marquetry, in setting shaped stones and precious materials (mother-of-pearl) into patterns.
 It has its origins in7th century Egypt.
 They continued the technique and developed through to 14th century Italy.
 After about 1620 marquetry was overtaking the intarsia.
 Sometimes the lines between the three can become a little blurred as what is what.

 This is my version of the original by dfcabinetmakers.com which was a more detailed marquetry piece.

 Marquetry is the art of using thinly sawn expensive veneers up to 3mm thick in days of old.
 These days veneer is only 0.7mm and can be fragile.
 The veneer can be used in patterns or used to make pictures such as the work by Paul Schurch or lots of other work at marquetry.org.
 We can see lots more examples of all three disciplines on this Pinterest marquetry board.

-Kathy Wise from America does some fantastic work that I can only aspire to.
+Kathy Wise from America does fantastic work I can only aspire to.

 Using veneers, I can use expensive and exotic woods that would be out of my price range.

 Sorry, I forgot to take pictures of the head being worked on.
 At last, all the hard work done and just the finish to apply.